adivasile/adivasile.github.io/_posts/2023-01-12-dotfiles-using-chezmoi.markdown

 $ chezmoi init
 {% endhighlight %}

-This will create a new directory here: `.local/share/chezmoi`.
+It will create a new directory here: `.local/share/chezmoi`.
 If you don't want to type that path every time, there is a helper command, `chezmoi cd` that will take there.

 ## Add your first dotfile